vegapnk/RJW-Genes/README.md

 See [planned things](TODOS.md) and feel free to contribute.
 With the Human-Animal-Gene Inheritance we have a lot of XML that you can contribute!
-We have a [template](./Common/Defs/RaceGeneDefs/RaceGeneDefs_template.xml) and you can add animals and/or genes from mods there.
+We have a [template](./Common/Defs/RaceGeneDefs/RaceGeneDefs_template.xml) and you can add animals and/or genes from mods there (Racegroups are base-rjw).

 ## Bugs?